Log Monitoring Services Uptime SLA Comparison: Tools for Online Services

 The takeaway?
 When calculating the cost of downtime, don't just look at the immediate financial impact.
 Consider the long-term, less tangible costs as well.
 It might make those uptime improvements seem a lot more worthwhile.

-Strategies to Boost Uptime: Because Every Second Counts
+Uptime Monitoring Strategies to Boost Uptime: Because Every Second Counts

 Now that we’ve thoroughly scared you with the consequences of downtime, let’s talk about how to avoid it.
 Here are some strategies to keep your uptime high and your stress levels low: